nataliagarciamartin/personal-website/new_site/content/authors/admin/_index.md

   url: "https://www.cancercentre.ox.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Statistics working on the integration of genomics and imaging analysis for the study of cancer subtypes to predict tumour behaviour and response to treatment.
+bio: PhD student in Statistics working on the integration of genomics and image analysis for the study of cancer subtypes to predict tumour behaviour and response to treatment.

 interests:
 - Machine Learning